W3rni0/TJCTF_2020/readme.md

 ![](assets//images//timed_python3.png)

 ```
-executing basestring in the server didn't return an error message so I determined
+Executing basestring in the server didn't return an error message so I determined
-that the enviroment is python 2, and so I tried to check if I can read a
+that the environment is python 2, and so I tried to check if I can read a
 file named flag.txt using python 2 I/O functions:
 ```
 ![](assets//images//timed_3.png)